ansible/awx/docs/docsite/rst/administration/ldap_auth.rst

 .. note::

   If the LDAP server you want to connect to has a certificate that is self-signed or signed by a corporate internal certificate authority (CA), the CA certificate must be added to the system's trusted CAs.
 Otherwise, connection to the LDAP server will result in an error that the certificate issuer is not recognized.
-Refer to Knowledge Base article, `How Do I Import CA Certificate (openldap, AD, IDM, FreeIPA) Required for LDAPS Integration? <https://access.redhat.com/solutions/5136201>`_.
-If prompted, use your Red Hat customer credentials to login.

 Administrators use LDAP as a source for account authentication information for the controller users.
 User authentication is provided, but not the synchronization of user permissions and credentials.
 Organization membership (as well as the organization admin) and team memberships can be synchronized.